Competitively priced containers for all your needs

 We owe the majority of our success to our great team.
 From Aliaksandra, who translates our online store demands for our developers, to Sven, who built an entire supply chain and made it possible for us to give our customers such an accurate delivery time in the first place., all the way to marketing, where Nicole and Paul continue to find the best strategies to meet our customers where they are and give them the best shopping experience possible, and, of course, our amazing development team, which has coded so many great improvements for our customers!

 I also truly feel that we have found the best in the industry with our collaborative partners.
 I would also like to take this opportunity to thank you all from the bottom of my heart!

 Eveon's launch was in October 2020 in the middle of the Covid-19 crisis.
 How did you experience that?

 Obviously, we didn't plan for a global pandemic in our business case and it was a huge challenge.
 The Covid-19 virus has upset international supply chains, leading to a major container shortage in Europe that is still ongoing.
 So, the supply of containers was actually a limiting factor in our business.
 We actually could have sold far more containers if they had been available.

-After all, the supply of containers was not only limited for us, but also for customers.
-I am sure that many customers became curious after seeing our ads, website and offering.
-However, some buyers may still have had reservations about spending that much money to buy a container in a brand-new online shop.
+After all, the supply of containers was not only limited to us but also to customers.
+I am sure that many customers became curious after seeing our ads, website, and offers.
+However, some buyers may still have reservations about spending that much money to buy a container in a brand-new online shop.

 Not long ago, a customer – a buyer for a major corporation – said that we were his last hope to find a container.
 I think the crisis has also made people more open to alternative possibilities and a fully digital transaction.
 That has played into our hands.